DORA 2025, Part 3. How AI Is Transforming Software Development: Adoption, Use Cases, and Impact on Team Effectiveness

 About the publication

-3.12.2025 This post is an adapted translation of the Google Cloud and DORA report “2025 State of AI-Assisted Software Development.”
-The original is available via the link.
+3.12.2025 This publication is an adapted translation of the "2025 State of AI-Assisted Software Development" report by Google Cloud and DORA.
+The original is available at the link.
 Reading time: 10 min.
 This chapter was prepared with contributions from: Kevin M. Storer, Ph.D. - user experience researcher, Google Cloud Derek DeBellis - quantitative user experience researcher, Google Cloud

 AI use and adoption